 Stephen Fleming.
 One of the finest minds in cricket.
 A three-time Indian Premier League winner as coach of Chennai Super Kings.
-Nottingham.
+Trent Rockets.
 Meet your Men's Head Coach.
 His thoughts ahead of The Hundred.

 EXCITED TO RETURN TO TRENT BRIDGE?

 I am.
 It was a pretty special part of my career.
 It was towards the end and for a number of reasons it allowed me to fall back in love with the game.
 My memories with Nottingham and Trent Bridge are outstanding.
 We had some success in the first year.
 But it was more to do with the time in my career and just looking to play the game for fun and enjoyment.
 I’m really looking forward to it.

 It just made sense.
 We talked about it as a family, we made a lot of friends over there and we just hadn’t seen them for a while.
 The conversation had come up and when the opportunity arose it was a no-brainer really.
 The competition and the coaching side is what I am going back for.
 But the friendships and the memories are ever-lasting so it was an easy decision.

 BIGGEST CHALLENGE AS A COACH OF THE HUNDRED?